 Direct initiatives to tackle our gender pay gap are aligned with our mission to create equity of opportunity by promoting inclusion, removing disadvantage and rejecting discrimination.

 We employ a greater proportion of women than men across all quartiles, with women making up more than 60% of the upper pay quartile.
-Currently, 60% of the CLF’s Executive Team and 58% of our Principals are female.
+This has grown by 2% in the past year.
+At present 61.5% of the Executive Team and 63.6% of Principals at the CLF are female, both up from last year.

 In the lower quartile, women account for more than 80% of the population, which in part reflects the nature of these roles and is consistent with wider occupational segregation in society.